Academic Policies

 Gallatin Grading Policy

-Grades for courses taken in other schools of the University are governed by the school/department offering the course.
-Gallatin students must follow the grading policies and procedures of those schools and departments, including the policy and procedure to appeal another school’s grade.
+Gallatin students enrolled in courses offered by other NYU schools and departments must follow the grading policies and procedures of those schools and departments.
+In the case where a Gallatin student believes an error has been made in calculating a grade in a course taken in another school of the University, the student must follow the other school’s or department’s policy and procedure to appeal a grade.
 Other schools’ grading policies and procedures can be found in the appropriate school bulletin or by contacting the school’s academic affairs office.

 Please note that since transcripts cannot be altered for any reason after a student has graduated, it is not possible to appeal a grade after graduation.